ebullient/ttrpg-convert-cli/README.md

 ## Additional parameters

 Configuration can also be provided as a JSON or YAML file instead of using command line parameters.
-See [config.yaml](examples/config/config.yaml) or [config.json](examples/config/config.json) for the general config file structure.
+See [examples/config](examples/config) for the general config file structure.

 I use something like this: